-Quinnipiac released their Florida poll numbers on the President and the debt ceiling bill, and it does not bode well for his 2012 chances in the swing state.
-His approval among Independents went from 42% last Wednesday through Sunday to 33% from Monday through Tuesday, while disapproval shot up 52% to 61%.
+Quinnipiac released their Florida poll numbers on the President and the debt ceiling bill, and they do not bode well for his 2012 chances in the swing state.
+His approval among Independents went from 42% last Wednesday through Sunday to 33% from Monday through Tuesday, while disapproval shot up from 52% to 61%.
 When asked to describe how they feel about the deal, more Independents said they were “angry” (23%) than either Republicans or Democrats.

 In order to contextualize the bind that this puts Obama in, it’s worth recounting what I’ve been told about how the deal went down.

 Senate sources confirm they were told that the President had agreed to a deal with John Boehner that included $800 billion in revenue.
 But then the Gang of Six released the details of their deal on July 19, which included $1 trillion in revenue and an end to the Bush tax cuts.
 Senate Democrats had pitch forks and torches ready for Jack Lew two days later when he went to the Hill to tell them that not only had they been excluded from the Boehner negotiations, but that they were now expected to pass a deal that was worse than the Gang of Six deal most of them had signed on to.
 So Obama went back to Boehner and asked for $400 billion more in revenues.
 Boehner got angry because he felt Obama was welching on the deal they already had, which Boehner knew he would have a tough time selling to his caucus anyway.
 And that’s when Boehner walked out of the negotiations, on Friday July 22.